Bad Sisters: Critical response

+Season 1

-The review aggregator website Rotten Tomatoes reported a 100% approval rating with an average rating of 8.2/10, based on 52 critic reviews.
+The review aggregator website Rotten Tomatoes reported a 100% approval rating with an average rating of 8.3/10 for the first season, based on 61 critic reviews.
 The website's critics consensus reads, "Dark secrets are a family affair in Bad Sisters, a riotously funny murder mystery that makes fine use of its gifted ensemble while exemplifying creator and star Sharon Horgan's penchant for salty warmth."
 Metacritic, which uses a weighted average, assigned a score of 79 out of 100 based on 22 critics, indicating "generally favourable reviews".
-IndieWire graded it B and says: